FrameworkComputer/linux-docs/Manjaro13thgen.md

-# This is for 13th Gen ONLY.
+# This is for 13th Gen Intel® Core™ Framework Laptop 13 ONLY.

 ## This will: